Gizra/csv2sql/README.md

 * Each column is created as ``varchar 255`` by default.
 However it is possible to override it by setting the header in the CSV file.
 * The first column is treated as the primary column
-* Each column which has ``index:TRUE`` in the header, will be added to the table index, This will make for a faster migration if you need to use the ``unique ID`` for entity-reference.
 * In the SQL a serial ``id`` column is created
+* Index can be added to each column by adding ``index:TRUE`` to the column's header, This will make for a faster migration if you need to use the ``unique ID`` for entity-reference.

 | Unique ID&#124;index:TRUE | Amount&#124;type:int&#124;length:11&#124;default:0| Body&#124;type:text&#124;size:big | User  |
 | ------------------------- | --------------------------------------------------| ----------------------------------| ----- |